 Building Bridges

-‘Building Bridges - Combating Antisemitism Together’ is an initiative uniting Jewish communities, government representatives, professional networks, and experts to monitor, reinforce, and implement the EU strategy against antisemitism. what matters contributed by conducting an online survey, publishing an analysis report and organizing a networking event.
+‘Building Bridges - Combating Antisemitism Together’ is an initiative uniting Jewish communities, government representatives, professional networks, and experts to monitor, reinforce, and implement the EU strategy against antisemitism.
+The project's consortium partners are the World Jewish Congress, CEJI and What Matters.
+What Matters contributed to the aims by three activities: an online survey, an analysis report and a networking event.

 About the survey and the analysis report